jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (a) accessibility, quality, and performance; and
   (b) fares and the method or formula or other basis for setting and reviewing those fares; and (c) the process for establishing units; and
-  (d) the approach that will be taken to procuring the delivery of the service or services in a unit; and (e) how the procurement of units will be phased in over time; and (f) managing, monitoring, and evaluating the performance of units.
+  (d) the approach that will be taken to provide the service or services in a unit or part of a unit, including, if relevant, whether the service or services will be operated by the council itself or another person; and
+  (e) how the procurement of services in units will be phased in over time; and (f) managing, monitoring, and evaluating the performance of services in units.
 (3) The approach to procurement specified in subsection (2)﻿(d) must, in relation to a public transport service for which the regional council does not intend to provide financial assistance, be approved by the Agency.
 (4) A regional public transport plan must set out the policy the regional council will apply in determining whether a proposed variation to the regional public transport plan is significant for the purpose of section 126(4).
 (5) A regional public transport plan may—